-Patentability of recipes is largely determined by what is claimed and what is not.
+The patentability of recipes is largely determined by what is claimed and what is not.

 Generally speaking, a recipe can be patented if it meets the following four criteria:

-- It is an original, creative work;
+- An original, creative work;

 - It constitutes a new and useful method of preparing food; and